-We can also compare results to a schematic experiment where atmosphere and ocean forcing is applied to the present-day ice sheet without any dynamical response (NOISM, grey dashed line in Figure 7b).
-The only exception is the SMB-height feedback that is propagated according to height changes due to the applied SMB anomaly itself and due to local thinning at the margins where the retreat mask is applied.
+SMB-height feedback that is propagated according to height changes due to the applied SMB anomaly itself and due to local thinning at the margins where the retreat mask is applied.
 In this approach, biases in the initial state are reduced to measurement uncertainties, while dynamic changes are ignored by construction.
-If the dynamic response of the ice sheet to the retreat mask forcing is expected to increase the mass loss, one could suggest that for the observed geometry and for a given forcing, NOISM should serve as a lower bound to a 'perfect' projection in our standard framework.
+If the dynamic response of the ice sheet to the retreat mask forcing is expected to increase the mass loss, one could suggest that for the observed geometry and for a given forcing, NOISM should serve as a lower bound to a "perfect" projection in our standard framework.
 Because NOISM currently tracks the ensemble mean of the projections, the argument could be extended to suggest that taking the model mean for the best guess could imply a low bias.

-We do not have a dedicated core experiment to separate the effect of the parameterised SMB-height feedback from the ensemble of models.
+We do not have a dedicated core experiment to separate the effect of the parameterized SMB-height feedback from the ensemble of models.
 But such analysis will be possible with some of the extended experiments that are in preparation.
-If we were to rely on results of NOISM, the feedback accounts for 6-8 percent of the total sea-level contribution at year 2100 for RCP8.5 experiments, confirming similar numbers from earlier studies (Goelzer et al., 2013; Edwards et al., 2014a,b).
-However, the NOISM figures are subject to small biases due to missing dynamic height changes that would e.g. thin the marine margins and relatively thicken land-terminated ice sheet margins that are steepening in these projections in response to the anomalous SMB forcing.
+If we were to rely on results of NOISM, the feedback accounts for 6%-8% of the total sea-level contribution in the year 2100 for RCP8.5 experiments, confirming similar numbers from earlier studies (Goelzer et al., 2013; Edwards et al., 2014a, b).
+However, the NOISM figures are subject to small biases due to missing dynamic height changes that would, for example, thin the marine margins and relatively thicken land-terminated ice sheet margins that are steepening in these projections in response to the anomalous SMB forcing.